hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 edited easily.

 * When the file is sourced, a random seed is set.
-The seed will be stored when `spluseady` is called.
+The seed will be stored when `ready` is called.
 So, if the experiment is replayed, exactly the same random numbers will be generated.
 (We should have done this for the previous guessing game!)
 Of course, you want to use a different seed for each session.
 One way to ensure this would be `seed <- readline("Please enter a large random integer: ")`.